JochenKalmbach/StackWalker/README.md

 There are a couple of issues with *dbghelp.dll*.

 * The first is, there are two &quot;teams&quot; at Microsoft which redistribute the <i>dbghelp.dll</i>.
-One team is the *OS-team*, the other is the *Debugging-Tools-Team* (I don&#39;t know the real names...).
+One team is the *OS-team*, the other is the *Debugging-Tools-Team* (I don't know the real names...).
 In general you can say: The *dbghelp.dll* provided with the [Debugging Tools for Windows](http://www.microsoft.com/whdc/devtools/debugging/) is the most recent version.
 One problem of this two teams is the different versioning of the *dbghelp.dll*.
 For example, for XP-SP1 the version is *5.1.2600.1106* dated *2002-08-29*.
 The version *6.0.0017.0* which was redistributed from the *debug-team* is dated *2002-04-31*.
 So there is at least a conflict in the date (the newer version is older).
 And it is even harder to decide which version is "better" (or has more functionality).
 * Starting with Me/W2K, the *dbghelp.dll* file in the *system32* directory is protected by the [System File Protection](http://support.microsoft.com/?kbid=222193).
 So if you want to use a newer *dbghelp.dll* you need to redistribute the version from the *Debugging Tools for Windows* (put it in the same directory as your EXE).
 This leads to a problem on W2K if you want to walk the callstack for an app which was built using VC7 or later.
 The VC7 compiler generates a new PDB-format (called [DIA](http://msdn.microsoft.com/library/en-us/diasdk/html/vsoriDebugInterfaceAccessSDK.asp)).